MilesSystems/aws-deployment/README.md

     - MAGE-BUILDER: Builds and manages Amazon Machine Images (AMI) using AWS Image Builder.
     - DEPLOY: Deploys the application stack and manages auto-scaling groups.

+### DNS Alias Selection

+After the load balancer stacks are created, the workflow upserts a Route 53 A-record alias for each domain in `inputs.domains`.
+If a Network Load Balancer (NLB) stack exists, its DNS name and canonical hosted zone ID are used for the alias.
+Otherwise, the Application Load Balancer (ALB) values are used.

 ### GitHub Actions OIDC (actions aws setup)

 Create the OIDC role for the GitHub Actions workflow to assume.